tylerburdsall/combigen/README.md

 6. Place the resulting `combigen.exe` wherever you desire

 Alternatively, you can also check out the [Releases](https://github.com/iamtheburd/combigen/releases) tab and directly download the `combigen.exe` from there.

+## Third-Party Libraries

+Combigen uses the following open-source libraries:

+* [nlohmann/json](https://github.com/nlohmann/json) - An excellent C++ library for parsing JSON

+* [iamtheburd/lazy-cartesian-product](https://github.com/iamtheburd/lazy-cartesian-product) - Small C++ library I developed to generate the combinations

+* [skandhurkat/Getopt-for-Visual-Studio](https://github.com/skandhurkat/Getopt-for-Visual-Studio) - Port of the CygWin version of `getopt.h` so that the CLI works on Windows

 ## Contributing